On This Page[Hide][Show]

 - Good verbal communication skills

-If a software engineer becomes disabled and files a long-term disability claim, they will have a hard time getting approved.
-Why?
-Software engineers are well-compensated for the high skill level required to do their job.
-Because the insurance company is looking at the case from a financial standpoint, it is looking at how much money it will cost the company to provide a software engineer with benefits throughout the illness or disability.
-The longer it could take to return to work, the more scrutiny the software engineer will face in the claims process.
+If a software engineer becomes disabled and applies for long-term disability claim, they will have a hard time getting approved.
+Why is that?
+Software engineers are well compensated for the high skill level required to do their job.
+Because the insurance company is looking at the case from a financial standpoint, they are looking at how much money it will cost the company to provide benefits to a software engineer throughout the duration of the illness or disability.
+The longer it might take to return to work, the more scrutiny the software engineer will face in the claims process.

 Tips for a Successful Disability Claim